Francesco Filippini: Life

 Filippini was born into a poor family on 18 September 1853 in Brescia, in Lombardy, which at that time was in the Austrian Empire.
 His father Lorenzo was a carpenter, his mother Silvia Signoria a seamstress.
 He was soon sent to work, first as a waiter in a pastry shop, later as a clerk to a notary public.

 He attended the school of drawing at the Pinacoteca Tosio; from 1872 he received a grant from the city council to continue these studies.
 In 1875 he received an allowance to study under Giuseppe Bertini in Milan.
 In 1879 another grant allowed him to travel to Paris to visit the Salon.

 Filippini exhibited at the annual shows of the Accademia di Belle Arti di Brera in Milan from 1879, and from 1880 lived in that city.
 He made his living by teaching, both in schools and privately.
 He was made an honorary member of the Accademia di Brera in 1878.

-Filippini died in Milan on 6 March 1895, at the age of just forty-two, from a severe form of pneumonia caused by his practice of en plein air painting, which he pursued tirelessly even in winter, to the point of exhaustion and exposure to the cold.
+He died in Milan on 6 March 1895.